monguri/CCDK/docs/Setup.en.md

 bash$ make setup
 </pre>

-By running the `make setup` command, all git sub-modules will be downloaded and compiled.
+By running the 'make setup' command, all git sub-modules will be downloaded and compiled.
 After compilation has completed, the ssv and ssbench programs will be created in the backend directory (as shown below).
 The ssv program is the backend server.
-The `datadir` folder is used to save static files and is needed by the ssv program to run.
+The 'datadir' folder is used to save static files and is needed by the ssv program to run.

 ![](images/backend_compiled.png)